Prior-free cosmological parameter estimation of Cosmicflows-4: Discussion

-In a next work, we suggest to improve the model so as to include possible systematics in the observational data, notably issues of inter-calibration which have been proven to lead to significant spurious flows \citep[fig. 9]{Whitford2023}.
-We also look forward to more peculiar velocity data, specifically covering the heavens more spherically.
+In future work, we suggest improving the model to include possible systematics in the observational data, notably issues of selection function or intercalibration, which have been proven to lead to significant spurious flows \citep[Fig. 9]{Whitford2023}.
+The correction framework could be improved by considering more elaborated methods.
+We also look forward to more peculiar velocity data, specifically, to data covering the heavens more spherically.

 \begin{appendix}